markmoxon/revs-source-code-bbc-micro/README.md

 ### Differences between the variants

-The main difference between the two variants is that the Superior Software release contains a new feature: steering assist.
+The main difference between the two variants is that the Superior Software release contains a new feature: CAS (Computer Assisted Steering).

 The only other difference is in the recording of player drift, which governs when the player loses traction when sliding sideways.
 In the Superior Software variant, drifting is ignored if it occurs in the first three segments of a track section.
 This is implemented in the SetPlayerDriftS routine, which is not present in the original Acornsoft variant.